arangodb/arangodb/Documentation/Books/Manual/Administration/Configuration/Ldap.md

     --ldap.tls true \
     --ldap.tls-cacert-file /path/to/certificate.pem

-You can use tls with any of the following authentication mechanisms.
+You can use TLS with any of the following authentication mechanisms.

 Authentication methods
 ----------------------